tanvirkhon/regex--tutorial/email-regex-tutorial.md

 The dot (`.`) is used to separate the domain and the domain extension.
 In the regex, it is represented by the '.' character.

+## Domain Extension <a name="domain-extension"></a>

+The domain extension is the part of the email address that comes after the domain and is separated by a dot.
+In the regex, it is represented by `([a-z\.]{2,6})`.
+This part of the regex allows lowercase letters and periods.
+The curly braces `{2,6}` indicate that the domain extension must have a length between 2 and 6 characters.

+Examples of valid domain extensions:

+- .com
+- .org
+- .net